OpenAstroTech/OpenAstroFocuser/README.md

 ## Roadmap

-- [ ] Additional focuser drivers (TMC2209 advanced tuning, ASCOM bridge)
-- [ ] Bluetooth / Wi-Fi control path
+- [ ] Automatic homing / end stop detection.
-- [ ] GUI tooling for calibration
-- [ ] Automated hardware-in-the-loop regression suite
+- [ ] Saving of last known position in EEPROM

 See the [open issues](https://github.com/OpenAstroTech/OpenAstroFocuser/issues) for the full backlog.